Risk sharing, measuring variability, and distortion riskmetrics: Introduction

 In this paper, we address the problem of sharing risk among agents that uses \emph{distortion riskmetrics} as their preferences.
 Distortion riskmetrics are evaluation functionals that are characterized by comonotonic additivity and law invariance \citep{WWW20a}.
 This rich family includes many measures of risk and variability, and in particular, the mean, the GD, the MMD, the IQD, and their linear combinations.
 Distortion riskmetrics are closely related to Choquet integrals and rank-dependent utilities widely used in decision theory (e.g., \citealp{Y87, S89, CD03}); for a comprehensive treatment of distortions in decisions and economics, see \cite{W10}.
 The combination of the mean and GD or that of the mean and MMD, as well as other distortion riskmetrics, are used as premium principles in the insurance literature; see \cite{D90}.
 Several variability measures within the class of distortion riskmetrics are studied by \cite{GMZ09}, \cite{FWZ17} and \cite{BFWW22}.

 While we analyze the general problem of sharing risk amongst distortion riskmetrics agents, non-monotone and non-cash-additive evaluation functionals receive greater attention.
 This is for a few reasons.
-First, the special case of sharing risk with cash-additive and law-invariant functional is well studied, and more so when the functionals are monotone, but the general case is less understood.
+First, the special case of sharing risk with cash-additive and law-invariant functionals is well studied, and more so when the functionals are monotone, but the general case is less understood.
 Second, the formalism we introduce allows us to generalize the example above and consider individuals that analyze their risks with different variability measures.
 This is critical because we aim to understand how the act of measuring risk differently gives rise to incentives to trade it.
+Also, it allows for non-monetary measurement of risk.
 Third, technically, relaxing monotonicity and convexity allows us to deal with maximization and minimization problems of risk in a unified framework.

-The following simple example, by considering the GD and MMD agent only, illustrates the structure of a Pareto-optimal allocation as an insurance contract.
+The following simple example, by considering the GD and MMD agent only, illustrates the structure of a Pareto-optimal allocation as either an insurance or a financial contract.

 \begin{example} Consider the problem of sharing a random loss $X$ between Anne ($A$) and Bob ($B$) only.
 Recall that Bob evaluates its allocation $X_B$ using the mean-median deviation $\mathrm{MMD}(X_B)$.
 Similarly, Anne's allocation is $X_A$ which she evaluates with the Gini deviation $\mathrm{GD}(X_A)$.
 We will show (in Section \ref{sec:5}) that any Pareto-optimal allocation takes the form